Boris Johnson urges people to get tested for NYE as lateral flow testing remains unavailable online - ExBulletin

 Boris Johnson urges people to get tested for NYE as lateral flow testing remains unavailable online

-Boris Johnson has urged the public to test themselves ahead of the Friday New Year’s celebrations, although there is currently no lateral flow test available to order online.
+Boris Johnson urged the public to test themselves ahead of the Friday New Years celebrations, even though there are currently no lateral flow tests available to order online.

-The Prime Minister posted a video on social media where he said: The British people have responded heroically, willingly and in almost unbelievable numbers to the call for vaccination.
+The Prime Minister posted a video on social media where he said: The British people have responded heroically, willingly and in almost unbelievable numbers to the call for to get vaccinated.

-As I speak tonight on New Years Eve we have hit our target, we have doubled the speed of the recall deployment and it is precisely because of this huge national effort that we can celebrate tonight.
+As I speak tonight on New Years Eve, we hit our target, we doubled the speed of the recall deployment and it is precisely because of this huge national effort that we can celebrate tonight.

-But I must, of course, urge everyone to be careful and take a test if you go out, and to remind you of the importance of ventilation, follow the rules if you are in Scotland, Wales or Ireland.
-North.
+But I must, of course, urge everyone to be careful and pass a test if you go out, and remember the the importance of ventilation, follow the rules if you are in Scotland, Wales or Northern Ireland.

-And I want to speak directly to the people who are not yet fully vaccinated, the people who think the disease can’t hurt them, look at the people who are going to the hospital now, it could be you.
+And I want to speak directly to people who have not yet been fully vaccinated, people who think they can’t hurt them with sickness, look at people going to the hospital now, it could be you.

 Look at the intensive care units and the miserable and unnecessary suffering of those who did not receive their recall.
 It could be you.

-Note: This article originally appeared on The HuffPost UK and has been updated.